Get the App - GLOBE Observer

 To participate, download the app, register with an email address (you can also register using a web form), then go outside and follow the prompts in the app to observe your environment.

-The GLOBE Observer App currently includes four main tools: Clouds, Mosquito Habitat Mapper, Land Cover and Trees.
-Future versions of GLOBE Observer will add additional tools to help you further contribute to the global scientific community.
+The GLOBE Observer app currently includes four main tools: Clouds, Mosquito Habitat Mapper, Land Cover and Trees.

 By photographing clouds, recording sky observations, and comparing them with NASA satellite data, you can help scientists gain a new perspective on clouds that satellites just can't provide: from the ground looking up!
 This new perspective will help refine satellite-derived models and enhance scientific understanding of Earth's atmosphere.